wesleyricardi/error_handle/README.md

 # Successful outcome

-- To get the successful outcome value, use the get_success_or_exit method.
-This method will throw an error if the Result object represents a failed outcome. const successValue = result.get_success_or_exit();
+- To get the successful outcome value, use the success_or_throw method.
+This method will throw an error if the Result object represents a failed outcome. const successValue = result.success_or_throw;

 - Alternatively, you can use the get_success_or method to return a default value if the Result object represents a failed outcome: const successValue = result.get_success_or("default value");